 Visit our visitor center, museum, and store for unique gifts and one of a kind items.

-Visitor Center and Mueseum is open Friday, Saturday, and Sundays - 10 AM to 4 PM.
+The Visitor Center and Mueseum is open Saturdays and Sundays - 10 AM to 4 PM.

 V O L U N T E E R O P P O R T U N I T I E S

 Volunteers needed to work in the Visitor Center and to lead visitors on tours through the citrus groves.